ArtistXoder/mozmile/README.md

 # Find IP Raspberry Pi
 1) type -I
 2) than connect with what ever terminal your using  the command ssh pi@yourip
+3) Also if you get a warning that host key failed type ssh-keygen -R yourip
-3) than do the the type of the command git clone https://github.com/ArtistXoder/MinecraftServer.git
+4) than do the the type of the command git clone https://github.com/ArtistXoder/MinecraftServer.git
-4) after install git on your Raspberry Pi
+5) after install git on your Raspberry Pi

 # If Java Doesn't Work After Reboot
 1) type cd MinecraftServer